algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 ## 3. Testing

-The testing part of the project will be done by **Manual Testing**, usefull for exploratory testing, usability testing, and edge case scenarios that may not be covered by automated tests.
+The testing part of the project will be done by **Manual Testing**, useful for exploratory testing, usability testing, and edge case scenarios that may not be covered by automated tests.

 ### 3.1 Testing Strategy